hyOzd/serialplot/README.md

 # Known Issues
 - Port error 13 happens when closing.
 This is a Qt issue.
 It's known to not happen Qt 5.4.1 .

+# License
+This software is licensed under GPLv3.
+See file COPYING for details.